yeasy/learning_pickleball/10_footwork_en.md

 # Master Footwork

 Footwork is the soul of all ball sports.
-Without footwork, it is difficult to hit a high-quality ball with just touch.
+Without good footwork, it is difficult to hit a high-quality ball with just touch.

-The purpose of footwork is to leave the right space for the body to hit the ball.
+The purpose of footwork is to leave enough space for the body to hit the ball in a comfortable position.

 ## Footwork Types